2nd International Legion (Ukraine)

-The 2nd International Legion (Note: 2-й Інтернаціональний легіон) is a formation of the Ukrainian Armed Forces, functioning as part of the International Legion Defence of Ukraine formed in the summer of 2022.
-The 2nd Legion is one of three combat units within the structure of the International Legion.
-According to the battalion's website, its fighters have come from thirty countries, including Ukraine, Georgia, Belarus, Moldova, Poland, Lithuania, Estonia, Italy, England, Germany, Denmark, Norway, Finland, Faroe Islands, Belgium, Cyprus, Israel, Colombia, Peru, Brazil, Australia, Japan and the United States.
+The 2nd International Legion (Note: 2-й Інтернаціональний легіон) was a formation of the Ukrainian Armed Forces which functioned as part of the International Legion Defence of Ukraine.
+It was originally formed in the spring of 2022.
+The 2nd Legion was one of three combat units within the structure of the International Legion.
+As the Legion 2nd Battalion, it was formed by Colonel Ruslan Myroshnychenko from the 'Special Purpose Group' that fought at Battle of Lysychansk and Hryhorivka in spring and summer of 2022.
+According to the battalion's website, its fighters came from thirty countries, including Ukraine, Georgia, Belarus, Moldova, Poland, Lithuania, Estonia, Italy, England, Germany, Denmark, Norway, Finland, Faroe Islands, Belgium, Cyprus, Israel, Colombia, Peru, Brazil, Australia, Japan and the United States.

-The legion has been deployed at the hottest areas of the front line in eastern Ukraine, and was involved in the combat in the Luhansk Oblast after the Kharkiv counteroffensive of 2022.
+The Legion was deployed at the hottest areas of the front line in eastern Ukraine, and was involved in the combat in the Luhansk Oblast after the Kharkiv Counteroffensive of 2022, fighting in the Serebryansky Forest at Kreminna, as well as at Chasiv Yar, Pokrovsk, and in the Kursk campaign.